Student Accommodation Costs UK 2026/27

 12 ways to reduce your student accommodation costs

-Small decisions add up to significant savings over the course of a three-year degree.
-These are the highest-impact things you can do to reduce what you spend on housing.
+Small decisions add up to significant savings across a three-year degree.
+These are the highest-impact changes you can make.

 Choose a more affordable city

-The city you study in is the single biggest factor in your accommodation cost.
-Choosing Sheffield over Bristol, or Leeds over Edinburgh, can save £3,000–£5,000 in rent across a degree.
+The city you study in is the single biggest factor in accommodation cost.
+Sheffield over Bristol, or Leeds over Edinburgh, can save £3,000 to £5,000 in rent across a degree.

 Live further from the city centre

-Properties a 20-minute walk or short bus ride from campus are often significantly cheaper than those right next to it.
-Factor in transport costs, but the net saving is usually substantial.
+Properties a 20-minute walk or short bus ride from campus are often significantly cheaper than those immediately next to it.
+The net saving after transport costs is usually substantial.

-En-suite rooms typically cost £20–£50 per week more than standard rooms.
-Over a 40-week contract, that's up to £2,000 extra — for a private bathroom.
-For most students, it's not worth it.
+En-suite rooms typically cost £20 to £50 per week more.
+Over a 40-week contract that is up to £2,000 extra for a private bathroom.
+For most students it is not worth it.

-Move into a private let for 2nd year
+Move to a private let from second year

 Increase your household size

 Larger houses often have a lower cost per room.
-A 5-bed house frequently works out cheaper per person than a 3-bed, and you're sharing bills across more people too.
+A five-bedroom house frequently works out cheaper per person than a three-bed, and you split bills across more people too.

 Check the EPC rating before signing

-A property with an EPC rating of D or below will cost you significantly more to heat.
-An EPC of C or above is the benchmark to aim for — it can easily save £200–£400 per year in energy bills.
+A property with an EPC rating of D or below will cost significantly more to heat.
+Aim for C or above.
+It can save £200 to £400 per year in energy bills.

-Full-time students are exempt from council tax.
+Full-time students are exempt.
 Apply through your local council as soon as you move in using your university's exemption certificate.
-Don't ignore any bills that arrive — respond to them.
+Do not ignore any bills that arrive.

 Compare energy tariffs when you move in

-The existing tariff may not be the best one available.
-Check Uswitch as soon as you move in — switching to a better tariff can save the household £100–£300 per year, especially on a short-term contract.
+The existing tariff may not be the best available.
+Switching when you move in can save the household £100 to £300 per year.
+Use Uswitch to compare.

 Use a bills-splitting app

-Apps like Huddle, Splitwise, or Acasa prevent "I forgot" situations that end up leaving one person covering costs.
-Splitting bills fairly reduces friction and prevents overpaying.
+Acasa, Splitwise or Huddle prevent situations where one person ends up covering costs for others.
+Splitting bills fairly reduces house friction and prevents overpaying.

 Negotiate your rent

-If a property has been on the market for a few weeks, or if you can move in quickly or sign a longer contract, it's always worth asking whether there's any flexibility on the rent.
-Especially true in less competitive cities.
+If a property has been on the market for a few weeks, or if you can move in quickly, it is always worth asking whether there is flexibility on rent.
+More achievable in less competitive cities.

 Sign early for the best deals

-In competitive student cities, the best properties at the best prices go first.
-Students who sign in October or November for a September start consistently report getting better value than those who wait until the new year.
+In competitive cities the best properties at the best prices go first.
+Students who sign in October or November consistently report better value than those who wait until spring.

 How much does student accommodation cost on average in the UK in 2026/27?

-Is the maintenance loan enough to cover rent?
+Is the maintenance loan enough to cover student rent?

-What is the cheapest city for student accommodation in the UK?
+What is the cheapest student city in the UK?

 Do students pay council tax?